 It’s like playing dress-up for grown ups, except you walk away with photos to remember it all!

-A visit to Salem cannot be done without a visit to a witchcraft shop or psychic!
+A visit to Salem, Massachusetts cannot be done without a visit to a witchcraft shop or getting a psychic reading!

-TIP: If you’re intent on a reading during the month of October, I highly recommend making an appointment, as there is often a line at these establishments due to the high volume of tourists.
+TIP: If you’re intent on a psychic or palm reading during the month of October, I highly recommend making an appointment, as there is often a line at these establishments due to the high volume of tourists.